Volvo Extended Warranty: Cost, Coverage and Plans

 To cancel your Volvo extended warranty, reach out to the dealership where you purchased your vehicle.
 You can cancel your contract within 30 days and receive a full refund if you haven’t submitted a claim.
 You’ll receive a partial refund (minus the $50 admin fee) if you cancel within 60 days.
 If you cancel after 60 days, you’ll receive a prorated refund based on the remaining term, minus any claims paid.

-Can I purchase a Volvo extended warranty online?
+Can you buy a Volvo extended warranty after purchase?

 Article sources